Ohio Dr. Martin Luther King, Jr. Holiday Commission

 Statewide MLK Oratorical Contest

 The Commission is committed to educating children about Dr. King's legacy of brotherhood among all people and since 2000, has hosted the Statewide MLK Oratorical Contest.
-The theme for the 2023 statewide oratorical contest, to be held in April 2023 (date TBD), is "Bridging the Divide: Daring to Dream Again" prompting students to reflect on how we, as a society, can envision a better tomorrow, opening our minds to bridging our differences and uniting in hope.
+The theme for the 2023 statewide oratorical contest, to be held April 21, 2023, is "Bridging the Divide: Daring to Dream Again" prompting students to reflect on how we, as a society, can envision a better tomorrow, opening our minds to bridging our differences and uniting in hope.

 The contest has a total of four divisions: primary (grades kindergarten-2); intermediate (grades 3-5); junior (grades 6-8); and senior (grades 9-12).
 Each year, regional contests send their first, second and third place presenters to take part in the state competition.
 To take part in the statewide contest, participants must first take part in regional contests.
 This year's regional contests included Akron (Summit County), Cincinnati, Cleveland, Columbus, Dayton, Marion-Morrow-Knox Tri-County, and Southeastern Ohio.
 However, those students who did not have a regional contest in their area were welcome to participate.